Michael Briseño, MD, FAAOS

 Dr. Briseño joined North Texas Orthopedics & Spine Center in 2014.
 He completed his undergraduate degree in physiological sciences at the University of Arizona in Tucson, Arizona, in 2003, graduating magna cum laude.
-Dr. Briseño received his doctorate of medicine at the David Geffen School of Medicine at UCLA in Los Angeles, California, where he was a member of the Alpha Omega Alpha Honor Medical Society.
+Dr. Briseño received his Doctor of Medicine degree at the David Geffen School of Medicine at UCLA in Los Angeles, California, where he was a member of the Alpha Omega Alpha Honor Medical Society.

 In 2008, he went on to complete an internship and residency at Stanford University in Stanford, California.
 While in residency, he was appointed American Orthopaedic Association Resident Leader Representative.

 Dr. Briseño’s medical interests include, but are not limited to, minimally invasive spine surgery, spinal decompression, spine fusion, deformity correction, artificial disc replacement, and spine trauma.

 Dr. Briseno is assisted by Rachael Acosta, PA-C

 - Bachelor of Science in Physiological Sciences, University of Arizona, Tucson, AZ